 Thymulin

-A nonapeptide (9 amino acids) naturally secreted by thymic epithelial cells that requires zinc binding for full biological activity.
+A 9-amino-acid peptide naturally produced by the thymus gland that requires zinc to work properly.
 Distinct from Thymalin (which is a thymic extract mixture).
-Plays a central role in T-cell maturation, immune system regulation, and maintenance of the zinc-thymulin axis that declines with aging.
-Thymulin levels decrease as the thymus involutes with age, contributing to immune senescence.
+Plays a central role in T-cell development, immune system regulation, and the zinc-thymulin axis that declines with aging.
+Thymulin levels decrease as the thymus shrinks with age, contributing to immune decline.

 Administration